-This has resulted in a reduce amount of information being made available to the consumer.
-I would hate to see this become a trend.
-Olay could include a more detailed list of ingredients on the packaging if they wanted to.
-Admittedly, Olay does include a full ingredients list on one of their websites but only for the American product, which differs in formulation from the one sold in Australia.
+This has reduced the information provided to the consumer.
+Olay does include a full ingredients list on one of their websites but only for the American product, which differs in formulation from the one sold in Australia.

 An SPF 30+ broad spectrum to help prevent sun damage to skin to stay younger and healthy looking.
 It may help reduce the risk of some skin cancers with daily use of the product.